komaldas7/Vrinda-Store/README.md

 Final Conclusion to improve Vrinda Store Sales:
 Target women customers of age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.

+You can find the dataset inside the visual..